Saint Francis's satyr: Regulations

-The ESA prohibits the sale, import, export, and removal of the Saint Francis' satyr to limit collection pressures.
+The ESA prohibits the sale, import, export, and removal of the Saint Francis's satyr to limit collection pressures.
 There are also laws preventing federal agencies from taking part in activities that will harm the species in areas where they are vulnerable, including road construction, pesticide application, and beaver control.
 However at the time of its listing, there were no laws in place in North Carolina protecting these butterflies.
 Currently, laws have been passed to protect butterfly populations and their habitat, including regulations for federal agencies, prohibitions of certain practices, and recovery plans.

 Recovery plan

-The following recovery plan strives to improve conditions for Saint Francis' satyr survival so that it can be downlisted to threatened before being delisted completely.
+The following recovery plan strives to improve conditions for Saint Francis's satyr survival so that it can be downlisted to threatened before being delisted completely.
 Experts view a stable metapopulation as 200 adult individuals per brood.

 Protect and manage existing populations and their habitat: This stage of the plan focuses on three key aspects.